weareprogmatic/atento-core/CONTRIBUTING.md

 This project adheres to the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to atento@weareprogmatic.com.

+## Contributor License Agreement (CLA)

+**Important**: All contributors must sign our [Contributor License Agreement](CLA.md) before their contributions can be accepted.
+This is required to ensure clear intellectual property ownership and protect both contributors and the project.

+To sign the CLA, add your name to [CLA.md](CLA.md) in your first pull request.

+## Governance

+This project follows a governance model inspired by SQLite.
+See [GOVERNANCE.md](GOVERNANCE.md) for details about decision-making and project leadership.

 ## Getting Started

 ### Prerequisites